jbis95/comp4490project/README.md

-COMP 4490 Prooject: this is a test
+COMP 4490 Project: this is a test